Childbirth at Sisters Hospital

 To schedule a tour of our maternity unit, please contact us several weeks before your due date.
 Call HealthConnection at (716) 706-2112.

 If you are attending one of our Prepared Childbirth classes, your tour is scheduled as part of your program.
 You do not need to make separate arrangements.

 We have 12 labor and delivery suites.
 Two new rooms were added in 2014.
 All birthing rooms have modern equipment and fetal monitors that allow you to walk and move during labor.
 Should you need a cesearan section, our operating rooms are on the same floor, just steps away.

-Following the birth of your child, you will be admitted to our Special BirthPlace to rest and bond with your baby.
+Following the birth of your child, you will be admitted to our Special BirthPlace on the 2nd floor to rest and bond with your baby.